 - Social Media

 Interact with clients and potential clients through various social networks.
-Currently the most popular are Facebook, Twitter and LinkedIn.
-The strategy of your company in these networks must be like a help place or people to turn to when they are looking for solutions to their needs, or at least simply to engage with the great content you provide – making a win-win for everyone.
+Currently the most popular are Facebook, Twitter, Instagram and Linkedin.
+Your company’s social networks should be a place for people to turn to when they are looking for solutions to their needs, or at least simply to engage with the great content you provide – making a win-win for everyone.

 - Word of Mouth